havaian/study/nginx/README.md

-# Nginx Configuration Guide for E-polyclinic.uz
+# Nginx Configuration Guide for online-study.com

-This guide explains the Nginx setup for the E-polyclinic.uz platform.
+This guide explains the Nginx setup for the online-study.com platform.

 ## Overview